bcnmy/hyphen-widget/README.md

 ### Importing & Instantiation

-- Obtain Biconomy api keys from [Biconomy](https://dashboard.biconomy.io/)
-- Obtain RPC endpoints from providers like [Infura](https://infura.io/) or [Alchemy](https://www.alchemy.com/)
-- To use the widget in any html page, create an element and use HyphenWidget.default.init
+- To use the widget import the HyphenWidget component and initialize it in your JavaScript file by passing a "tag" value in its configuration.
+This is the only mandatory parameter, other parameters are optional.
 - Add an element in your HTML with an appropriate ID which will render the widget.

 ```javascript